 The battle opened when Xerxes sent his Median and Kissian troops to attack, following a barrage of arrows.
 They couldn’t even make a crack in the Greek defense.
 It was time for the elite Immortals to enter the fray.
 The result was the same: The lightly armored Persians were unable to dent the heavily armored Greek phalanx.
 A tactic used by the Greeks was the feigning of a disorganized retreat before turning to face the enemy that had broken ranks in pursuit of an ostensibly routed enemy.

-The passage was defended by the Phocians, who did not do a good job defending when attacked at night on the second day.
+The passage was defended by the Phocians, who did not hold when attacked at night on the second day.
 They retreated to a higher defending position, thus leaving the passage open for the Persian army.
-King Leonidas ordered the bulk of his army to retreat and stayed behind with the survivors of his 300, the auxiliaries, and 700 Thespians to fight a rearguard battle.
+King Leonidas ordered the bulk of his army to retreat and stayed behind with the remaining 300, the auxiliaries, and 700 Thespians to fight a rearguard battle.

-He was most probably motivated by the prophecy of the Delphi oracle he had received before marching into battle.
-She had said that Sparta would have to lose a king or be destroyed.
+He was most probably motivated by the prophecy of the Delphi oracle that he had received before marching into battle.
+The prophecy had said that Sparta would have to lose a king or be destroyed.
 That morning, Leonidas gave his men his now-famous advice to eat a good breakfast, as that night they were going to dine in Hades.
-He rode into battle and into legend.
-He died in the first clash with the Persian force, which was now attacking from all sides.
+He entered into battle and into legend.
+He died, shot down by arrows, in the first clash with the Persian force, which was now attacking from all sides.
 The Spartans fought fiercely to protect the body of their fallen leader and kept on fighting until the last of them died under a barrage of Persian arrows.

-The reason for the initial success is obvious when we examine the two armies.
-From one side, we have the heavily armored Greek phalanx, a very tight formation of men wearing breastplates and carrying heavy shields called hoplon (hence the name hoplites), strong spears, and a short sword called a xyphos—a strong and stout weapon.
-No, the Spartans did not fight half naked, with their sexy abs glimmering in the sun.
-On the Persian side were lightly armored troops carrying swords that had no central strengthening ridge and light javelins that could not withstand the clash with the heavy shields and spears of the Greeks, in a place where their usual tactic of moving fast and encircling the enemy could not be used.
+The reason for the initial success of the Greeks is obvious when we examine the two armies.
+From one side, we have the heavily armored Greek phalanx, a very tight formation of men wearing breastplates and carrying heavy shields called hoplon (hence the name hoplites), strong spears, and a short sword called a xiphos — a strong and stout weapon.
+No, the Spartans did not fight half-naked, with their sexy abs glimmering in the sun.
+On the Persian side were lightly armored troops carrying swords that had no central strengthening ridge and light javelins that could not withstand the clash with the heavy shields and spears of the Greeks; on top of that, they were fighting in a place where their usual tactic of moving fast and encircling the enemy could not be used.

 The Persians achieved a pyrrhic victory, losing much in the way of numbers, but even more in morale.
 This is what rejuvenated the hopes of the Greek world.
 The battle at Thermopylae and the Spartan sacrifice have become a timeless legend.

 The Persian army captured and sacked Athens, but the Athenians had evacuated the city and their fleet was stationed in Salamis.
-The Persians attacked it in hopes of bringing the campaign to an end.
-Their hopes proved futile, as the clever positioning of the Greek fleet in the narow seaways by Themistocles made the Persian fleet unable to make use of its vast numbers.
+The Persians attacked the fleet in the hope of bringing the campaign to an end.
+Their hopes proved futile, as the clever positioning by Themistocles of the Greek fleet in the narrow seaways rendered the Persian fleet unable to make use of its vast numbers.
 The proficiency of the Greek crews made all the difference, granting the victory to the Greek side.
 The Persians made new attempts at a political solution, but they were met with rejection from the Greeks.
 The battle of Platea was the final stroke to the Persian ambitions in mainland Greece.